A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 2. React Router

-Because of all these things, it is one of the most-preferred React libraries that offers an effortless option to take care of the single application page navigation system.
+Because of all these things, it is one of the most-preferred React UI libraries that offers an effortless option to take care of the single application page navigation system.
 In addition to this, the React library in it also offers seamless server-side rendering and screen-to-screen shift with the help of intense sustenance for a particular nesting.

 3. Blueprint UI

 Blueprint is one such React UI library that has more than 40 React components that are optimized for complex data-dense interfaces for desktop applications.
 It is created by Palantir, a US-based tech company that specializes in big data analysis.
 This React component library is written in TypeScript and even the sample codes in their documentation are written in this language.
-The UI library supports browsers like Firefox, Chrome, IE 11, Safari, and Microsoft Edge.
+The UI library supports web browsers like Firefox, Chrome, IE 11, Safari, and Microsoft Edge.

 4. React Spinner

-React Spinners is a very popular React component library that has a reasonable amount of loading spinners to frequently see on any React applications, websites, and nearly any software.
+React Spinners is a very popular React animation library that has a reasonable amount of loading spinners to frequently see on any React applications, websites, and nearly any software.
 It comes with more than 20 total loading spinners that have enhanced animation and draw cues from David’s collection from the Halogen React library.
-Besides this, React Spinners is a library that allows the app developers to configure various types of properties of the library like the size, color, width, height, margin, and radius.
-This clearly means that when a React developer experiments with different attributes, he can get quick access to various loading spinner variations.
-And to get this library, all you need to do is install it with the use of either NPM or yarn.
+Besides this, React Spinners is a library that allows the web app developers to configure various types of properties of the library like the size, color, width, height, margin, and radius.

 5. Fluent UI

 Fluent UI is one of the most popular Microsoft products.
-It is a set of UI components that are created by using Microsoft’s design language.
-This is a UI toolkit that offers compatibility with different platforms like Android, iOS, and Windows Desktop.
+It is a set of accessible UI components that are created by using Microsoft’s design language.
+This is a React based UI toolkit that offers compatibility with different platforms like Android, iOS, and Windows Desktop.
 Besides, it can also be used by sites like OneNote, Office 365, Azure DevOps, and various other Microsoft products.
 Fluent UI comes packed with various most popular React components that enable the developers to easily prototype the Mobile or desktop applications.
-Besides, it is a library that has 9k Github stars and is well supported by Microsoft.
+Besides, it is a library that has 14k Github stars and is well supported by Microsoft.

 6. Chakra UI

-React developers install Chakra UI to easily develop their design system or simply install some of its popularly used components.
+React developers install Chakra UI to easily develop their design system or simply install some of its popularly used Chakra UI components.
 It is a library that entirely focuses on the application development process and offers a great user experience.
-Basically, though it is a relatively new React component library when compared to others, it is still popular amongst the developers for creating small to medium-level projects.
+Basically, though it is a relatively new React component library when compared to others, it is still popular amongst developers for creating small to medium-level projects.

 7. Hook